 Reduce Your Company's STEG Bill: Complete 2026 Optimization Levers Guide

 A company's STEG bill in 2026 consists of a fixed fee (subscription), active energy consumption (kWh), subscribed power (kVA), VAT (19% for businesses), and the FCT.
-Each item can be optimized through intelligent management and better control of your consumption peaks.

 Energy in Tunisia: Key Figures and Current Challenges